 Harvest Hay Half

-The Harvest Hay Half takes place July 21, 2013.
+The Harvest Hay Half took place July 20, 2014.
 This run takes place during the annual Harvest Days celebration in Battle Ground, Washington and includes a Half Marathon, 8K, and Family Run.
 The looped courses provide a scenic backdrop through the countryside and down the heart of Main Street, starting and finishing in Battle Ground Village.
 The event will be chip-timed by Rogue Multi-Sport.

-Registrants of the Half Marathon and 8K will receive a commemorative Dri-Fit shirt and all registrants will receive a participation medal, which honors Chief Umtuch.
+Registrants of the Half Marathon and 8K will receive a commemorative Dri-Fit shirt and all registrants will receive a participation medal.
 Runners and walkers are welcome!

 Enjoy food from Bone's Steak and Chop House, beer from Laurelwood Brewery, and a live DJ at the post-party, all included in your registration.
 Following the run, stay and enjoy the Harvest Days carnival.